cdk-entest/cloudformation-course/day-3/readme.md

 }
 ```

-Next, let create an application stack which is a webserver with userdata to run a simple web (Fask) application.
-Since the EC2 located in the public subnet and attached an AmazonSSMManagedInstanceCore, then later on we can connect to the EC2 via system manager service.
+Next, create an application stack which is a webserver with userdata to run a simple web (Flask) application.
+Since the EC2 located in the public subnet and attached an AmazonSSMManagedInstanceCore, then it is possible to access the EC2 via system manager service.

 ```ts
 export class ApplicationStack extends Stack {